RKlompUU/SCRIPT-execution/README.md

 Bitcoin Core - SCRIPT execution and verification
 =====================================

 This is a fork of the Bitcoin Core client, which has been slightly altered to provide an executable that directly applies the script execution machinery.
+Additionally, the execution machinery itself has been slightly modified to include verbose logging.

 ### Installation
 - Execute: ./setup.sh